2019

-Poetry Award Winner: Phoebe Walker
+Poetry: Phoebe Walker

-Short Story Award Winner: Emma Hutton
+Short Story Winner - Emma Hutton

 2019 saw the third iteration of the Mairtín Crawford Poetry Awards and the second Short Story Award.